OUR STAFF

 DECLAN FARR

-Senior Tutor of Junior Singers & Senior Singers / Cambiata & Probationer Tutor
+Senior Tutor of Junior Singers & Senior Singers / Cambiata Tutor

 Declan Farr began his musical journey in 2010 when he joined the Australian Boys Choir.
 Over the years, he has toured New Zealand and was one of the inaugural members of the Cambiata group, eventually progressing to join the Vocal Consort.